dearhive/MashShare/readme.txt

 == Changelog ==

 = {{ version }} =
-* New: notice when facebook access token is expired
+* New: Check once a day if facebook access token is expired and throw a message
 * Fix: PHP Warning: A non-numeric value encountered in
 * Fix: Flat styled buttons are shadowed on a few themes
 * Tweak: Admin helper notice to create an access token